Can I Run Games Off an External SSD?

 You can run games off an external SSD with many benefits, including increased storage space and reduced loading time in some cases.
 To do so, they can be easily transferred or installed directly onto the SSD.

-This article will discuss in detail why one would use an SSD, possible downsides, and how to make the switch to running games on an SSD.
+This article will discuss in detail why one would use a compatible external SSD to run games off, possible downsides, and how to make the switch to running games on an SSD.

 Why Use an SSD for Running Games?